Alexander Daas

-Alexander Daas is a luxury eyewear brand.

-Background
+Alexander Daas is an American luxury eyewear brand and retailer of prescription reading glasses, sunglasses, and contact lenses, based in California.
+It also offers eye exams by independent optometrists on-site.

+History

-Originally based out of San Francisco, Alexander Daas is currently headquartered in Los Angeles, United States.
-The brand specializes in small PD (pupillary distance) eyewear for narrow faces.
+Alexander Daas was started in San Francisco in 2010 and is currently headquartered in San Diego, United States.
+Originally, the brand specialized in small PD (pupillary distance) eyewear for narrow faces but has since expanded into eyewear for all face shapes and sizes.

 The brand and company were founded by Alex Feldman, an American eyewear designer, stylist, and optician.